“If you’re told what to look for, you can’t see anything else.” ~Edward Tufte

 Map Key:

-- Red X’s represent local / regional chain stores.
+• Red X’s represent damage to local / regional chain stores.

-- Grey X’s represent national / international stores.
+• Grey X’s represent damage to national / international stores.

 Total Devastation Area: